christianabbet/SRA/README.md

 ---
 ## Citation

-If you use this work please use the following citations :).
+If you use this work, please use the following citations :).

 ```text
 # Single-source domain adaptation